mwan0906/stackathon/README.md

 * Jacks, Queens, and Kings all count as 10 for the purposes of summing
 * Aces count as 11 normally, or 1 when a 11 would cause a Bust
 * If there are multiple Aces in the hand, they aren't necessarily the same value (for example, a hand of a 9 and two Aces sums up to 21-- 11 for the first Ace, and then a 1 for the second Ace)
-* If the two cards that a player were dealt right off the bat summed up to 21 (any Ace plus a card valuing 10), then that is a Blackjack, and the lucky player gets 4 points while the others all get 1
-* Otherwise, at the end of a round, all players show their hands
 * * Players with the highest score get 2 points
 * * Players with the lowest score get 0 points
 * * Any middling players get 1 point